krisbanas/krisbanas.github.io/_posts/2020-12-14-liquibase-custom-changeset.md

 categories: java
 ---

-# Introduction and Problem Identification
+## Introduction

-> Disclaimer: I assume you are **not** [using liquibase plugin for your build tool](https://docs.liquibase.com/tools-integrations/springboot/using-springboot-with-maven.html) (like `liquibase-maven-plugin`).
+> Disclaimer: I assume you are **not** using [liquibase plugin for your build tool](https://docs.liquibase.com/tools-integrations/springboot/using-springboot-with-maven.html) (like `liquibase-maven-plugin`).
 The solution assumes the `liquibase-core` dependency is used.

 Liquibase offers a wide variety of pre-defined changesets but sometimes the desired logic of a changeset cannot be expressed within their limitations.
 In such scenarios, a custom change can be implemented as Java code.

 Oftentimes, when developing Spring Boot applications, we would like to allow for external configuration of the logic.
 For example, instead of hardcoding specific values, refer to the `application.yaml`.
 This is where a common issue occurs:

----
 > The code executed during Liquibase migrations is **not** managed by Spring's `ApplicationContext`.
----

 The common questions are:
 1. *How can I pass the parameters from application config to the Java code executed as a Liquibase changeset?*